Automated Construction of Bounded-Loss Imperfect-Recall Abstractions in Extensive-Form Games: Introduction

 Both algorithms are conceptually similar to the Double Oracle algorithm (DOEFG, \cite{bosansky2014}) since they create a smaller version of the original game and repeatedly refine it until the desired approximation of the Nash equilibrium of the original game is found.
 Our algorithms, however, use imperfect recall information abstractions during the computation, while DOEFG uses a restricted perfect recall game, where the players are allowed to play only a subset of their actions.
 Hence, the algorithms introduced in this article exploit a completely different type of sparseness than DOEFG.

 In the experimental evaluation, we compare the memory requirements and runtime of \IRCFR, FPIRA, and DOEFG.
 We demonstrate that \IRCFR requires at least an order of magnitude less memory than DOEFG and FPIRA to solve a diverse set of domains.
-Hence it is the most suitable algorithm for solving large domains with prohibitive memory requirements.
-We show that even if \IRCFR is initialized with a trivial automatically built abstraction, it requires to build information abstractions with as little as $0.9\%$ of information sets of the original game to find the desired approximation of the NE of the original game.
-Moreover, the results suggest that the relative size of the abstraction built by \IRCFR will further decrease as the size of the solved game increases.
+Hence it is the most suitable algorithm for (approximately) solving games with limiting memory requirements.
+We show that even if \IRCFR is initialized with a trivial automatically built abstraction, it requires building of information abstractions with as few as $0.9\%$ of information sets of the original game to find the desired approximation of the Nash equilibrium of the original game.
+Moreover, the results suggest that the relative size of the abstraction built by \IRCFR will further decrease as the size of the solved game increases. {From the runtime perspective, we demonstrate that the \IRCFR may converge similarly fast to CFR+ applied directly to the original game.}